 Earlier this year, Ansaru declared itself a splinter group independent of Boko Haram.
-U.S. officials said Ansaru's attacks have focused mostly on Nigerian military and Western targets.
+U.S. officials say Ansaru's attacks have focused mostly on Nigerian military and Western targets.

-Before Wednesday's hearing, committee chairman Christopher Smith said Boko Haram fit the definition of a terrorist group and should be designated as such.
+Before Wednesday's hearing, committee chairman Christopher Smith said Boko Haram fits the definition of a terrorist group and should be designated as such.

 Boko Haram's name in the Hausa language means "Western education is a sin."
 The group has battled the Nigerian government since 2009, with frequent attacks on police stations, jails, and government officials, as well as civilian targets like churches and mosques.

 The group is believed to be fighting for an Islamic state in northern Nigeria, although much about its membership, leadership and structure remains unclear.